 English for Academic Purposes modules (30 credits each)

-Students on all IFC Pathways take both of these core modules, designed to develop your ability and confidence in the four key areas of writing, reading, listening and speaking.
+Students on all IFC Pathways take both of these compulsory modules, designed to develop your ability and confidence in the four key areas of writing, reading, listening and speaking.

 |English for Academic Purposes modules||Module title||Credits|

 |Academic Listening and Speaking||30 credits|

 All students on the Arts and Humanities, Social Sciences, and Media, Culture and Society Pathways select one of these modules.
 The interdisciplinary modules introduce some basic ideas and theories that are important within many of Goldsmiths’ academic subjects, and integrate study skills and language development.

 Option modules (15 credits each)

 You select two of these modules.
 The option modules are taught in different departments and allow you to explore your particular area of academic interest and get a taste of the various disciplines that can be studied at Goldsmiths.

 At least one option should relate to your intended area of future study.
 Some modules may be required for progression onto certain degree programmes.
 The list of IFC option modules here is indicative.
 Options may change and not all modules will be available each term.
 For full information contact the English Language Centre.